twrightsman/GRZ_QC_Workflow/README.md

 1. A submission base directory path with a folder structure following [GRZ submission standard](https://github.com/BfArM-MVH/grz-cli?tab=readme-ov-file#introduction).
 You can also check [test datasets](https://www.cmm.in.tum.de/public/grz-example-submissions/).

 2. Use a csv samplesheet as input.
-This gives more flexibilty, as you don't need a GRZ submission directory.
+This gives more flexibility providing optional starting points for the analysis either from fastq reads or instead BAM alignments for short reads, and you won`t need a GRZ submission directory.

 Here are the instructions for the case (1).
 For (2) please see the [documentation](docs/usage.md#samplesheet-input).